 In England, you can also train in a school after your degree through school-centred initial teacher training (SCITT).
 These programmes are delivered by groups of neighbouring schools and colleges and often aim to meet local teaching needs.

 In Wales, you can train whilst employed at a maintained school through the Graduate Teacher Programme (GTP) but places are limited and subject to local recruitment needs.

 Also in Wales, all candidates for teacher training need to have Grade B in English Language and Maths.
-Students training to teach through the medium of Welsh may also need a GCSE grade C/4 or above in Welsh (first language).
+Students training to teach through the medium of Welsh will also need a GCSE grade C or above in Welsh (first language).

 Teach First is a charity that recruits and supports graduates to teach in schools in low-income communities in a number of UK regions.
 The programme takes two years to complete.

 Once employed, newly qualified Teachers (NQTs) must complete a three-term induction period, usually within a single school year.